-All jokes aside, being able to run fast is important for fitness, as it's correlated with increased strength and power.
+Not only that, being able to run fast is important for your fitness, as it's correlated with increased strength and power.
 So, while we wait for the dead to rise (or, more accurately, keep our fingers crossed that they don’t), we've collated some advice on how to run like the wind, become stronger and burn more fat during your workouts.

 If you've clicked on this article, you may be wondering how you can increase your running pace.
 Perhaps you’re training for a race, looking to increase your stamina, or really are training for the zombie apocalypse – whatever the reason, we’re here to help.

-Firstly, it’s important to note that what you put into your body is just as important as how you exercise it.
-For all you runners out there, take a closer look at The Fit Protein to help you strengthen and replenish after a tough sprint session, and for that extra push, check out The Energy Booster .
-This gives you the energy you need to push yourself harder, train for longer and grow towards those all-important fitness goals.
+Firstly, it’s important to note that what you put into your body is just as important as how you move it.
+For all you runners out there, take a closer look at The Fit Protein to help you strengthen and replenish after a tough sprint session, and for that extra push, check out The Energy Booster for the energy kick you need to push yourself harder, train for longer and grow towards those all-important fitness goals.

-Now you know how to effectively fuel your body before a run or a workout, let’s take a look at your form.
+Now you know that you need to effectively fuel your body before a run or a workout, let’s take a look at your form.
 Working on the technical aspects of your sprinting is essential to help you run fast.
 That’s a fact.

 When Olympic sprinters dash for the finish line, one thing they all have in common is their running technique.
 But what is that technique, and how can we incorporate that into our personal techniques?